Waking up early?

 Wake up early every day so that while others are still dreaming, you can make your dreams come true. ~ Hal Elrod

 That was the perfect version.
 You can’t follow it every day but use it as a template and then make adjustments as needed.

 But what about exercise?
-Well, after your morning routine, it’s a good time to do your full daily workout.
+Well, after your morning routine, it’s an excellent time to do your full daily workout.
 I don’t want to use the most productive time of my day on running or lifting weights.
 So, I do it after I complete the bulk of the mental work.

 But I don’t want to start with no physical activity at all.
 I do one or two repetitions of push-ups or pull-ups during my waking up sequence to get my heart pumping.
 Of course, the brisk walk in the middle of the morning routine is something that gets you energized.

 The benefits of waking up early

 1. Time to wake up

 When you wake up earlier than others, then you don’t have to rush.
-Give yourself some time to wake up completerly.
+Give yourself some time to wake up, completely.
 One study found that it takes 2 to 4 hours to get fully awake.
 You should leave about an hour and a bit between waking up and doing demanding cognitive tasks.

 Take that first hour when you are still a little sleepy and take care of yourself.
 Wash up, eat breakfast, do some light exercise.
 I suggest walking for 10 to 15 minutes.

 3. Large block of time

 When you wake up hours before others, then you can use that time in one large chunk to do your most important task.
 Putting in consistent large blocks of time will let you complete your work a lot faster than people who splinter their time.

 4. Peak willpower